I’m a huge fan of setting goals. But there’s something more important, more powerful and far more effective than setting goals.

 Deepening the relationships with that group was something I wrote on my own personal growth plan earlier in the year.

 Secondly, there’s a pretty amazing community developing at Church Fuel.
 There are pastors and church leaders from every state in all kinds of situations.
-Not only do these leaders consume vetted content, they are a part of a community.
+Not only do these leaders consume vetted content, but they also are a part of a community.

 They ask and answer each other’s questions.
 They gather online.
 And there are even in-person meetups.